python/cpython/Doc/library/faulthandler.rst

 .. function:: enable(file=sys.stderr, all_threads=True)

-   Enable the fault handler: install handlers for :const:`SIGSEGV`, :const:`SIGFPE`, :const:`SIGABRT`, :const:`SIGBUS` and :const:`SIGILL`
+   Enable the fault handler: install handlers for the :const:`SIGSEGV`, :const:`SIGFPE`, :const:`SIGABRT`, :const:`SIGBUS` and :const:`SIGILL`
    signals to dump the Python traceback.
-It dumps the traceback of the all threads, or of the current thread if *all_threads* is ``False``, into *file*.
+If *all_threads* is ``True``, produce tracebacks for every running thread.
+Otherwise, dump only the current thread.

 .. function:: disable()